kawashirov/distant-horizons/Readme.md

 > A mod that adds a Level of Detail System to Minecraft

-# This branch is a temporary 1.19 branch and will be deleted soon

 # What is Distant Horizons?

 This mod adds a Level Of Detail (LOD) system to Minecraft.\